simsaens/StretchyLayout/README.md

 stretch our backing view out when we over-scroll past the bottom of the view.

 ![Text Overscroll](Article/TextOverscroll.gif)

+I won't go into the code as it's basically the same technique as the image view above.
+We add an additional text backing view behind our text container, and then pin its bottom edge to the root view's bottom edge.

 > Note: To get the code at this point do `git checkout Step-4`